-The Joint Audit Program has completed five corporate income tax audits and parts of five other corporate income tax audits through March 31, 2019.
-The program also completed four sales tax audits and parts of twelve other sales tax audits for this same period in fiscal year 2019.
-There are 18 income and 31 sales tax audits in progress.
+The Joint Audit Program has completed 6 corporate income tax audits and parts of 12 other corporate income tax audits for fiscal year 2019.
+The program also completed 7 sales tax audits and parts of 28 other sales tax audits for fiscal year 2019.
+There are 12 income and 31 sales tax audits in progress.

-The program has proposed assessments of \$51,247,225 for the completed corporate income tax audits and \$4,998,240 for the completed sales tax audits through the third quarter of fiscal year 2019.
+The program has proposed assessments of \$61,704,365 for the completed corporate income tax audits and \$6,470,763 for the completed sales tax audits for fiscal year 2019.

-The following chart summarizes hourly data for completed audits through March 31 for fiscal year end June 30, 2019:
+The following chart summarizes hourly data for completed audits for the fiscal year end June 30, 2019:

 Income & Franchise Sales & Use Total

-Total Audits 5 4 9
+Total Audits 6 7 13

-Total States Audited 90 43 133
+Total States Audited 113 71 184

-Total Hours 25611 2112 27723
+Total Hours 28337 6307 34644

-Average Hours per State 285 49 208
+Average Hours per State 251 89 188

 The Audit Committee met for the first time in fiscal year 2019 on July 23, 2018, in Boston, Massachusetts.
 During this meeting the committee discussed the progress of current audits.
 The committee also discussed the Commission's use of subpoenas.
-During the meeting in Boston, Bruce Fort, MTC senior counsel, gave a presentation on recent happenings in the state and local tax area.
-As usual, the committee ended with the states' round table discussion.
+During the meeting in Boston, Bruce Fort, senior counsel, gave a presentation on recent happenings in the state and local tax area.
+As usual, the committee ended with the states' roundtable discussion.

-The Audit Committee met on November 6, 2018, in Orlando, Florida.
-This was the second meeting for the audit committee in fiscal year 2019.
-During the meeting in Orlando, Bruce Fort and Chris Barber, MTC staff attorneys, gave a presentation on recent activity in the state and local tax area and unique audit issues.
+The committee met again on November 6, 2018, in Orlando, Florida.
+During this meeting the committee discussed the progress of current audits.
+Mr. Fort and Chris Barber, counsel, gave a presentation on recent activity in state and local tax and unique audit issues.
 The committee reviewed and approved closure of a sales tax audit under the guidelines of the committee's early closure policy.
-The committee also reviewed and approved adding eight new corporate income tax audits into the MTC's audit inventory.
+The committee also reviewed and approved adding eight new corporate income tax audits into MTC's audit inventory.